 B i o g r a p h y

-This year she performed in Saul (Handel) for Glyndebourne Festival at the Theatre de Chatelet in Paris and she was meant to cover Giulietta in Un Giorno di Regno (Verdi) for Garsington Opera as an Alvarez Young Artist 2020 but this was cancelled due to Covid-19.
+Last year she performed in Saul (Handel) for Glyndebourne Festival at the Theatre de Chatelet in Paris and was meant to cover Giulietta in Un Giorno di Regno (Verdi) for Garsington Opera as an Alvarez Young Artist 2020 but this was cancelled due to Covid-19.
 Future engagements in 2021 hope to include Scottish Opera's Opera Highlights Tour and The Milliner (Der Rosenkavalier) and cover Melissa (Amadigi - Handel) for Garsington Opera.

 In 2019 she played the role of Helena in A Midsummer Night’s Dream for Nevill Holt Opera.
 She also performed Donna Elvira (Don Giovanni) for Opra Cymru and in a concert performance with Covent Garden Chamber Orchestra.

 In the summer of 2018, she joined the Glyndebourne Festival Chorus for their productions of Saul, Vanessa and Giulio Cesare and the Glyndebourne Touring Chorus for 2018/19 where she covered the role of Noemie in Cendrillon.

 In the 2017/18 Season, Meinir performed in recital at the Wigmore Hall as part of the Royal Academy Song Circle Group; Agilea in Teseo with La Nuova Musica at the London Handel Festival and Tina in Flight (Dove), the Title Role in Alcina, Donna Elvira in Don Giovanni, Minerve in Orphee aux enfers and Polly Peachum in Die Dreigroschenoper for Royal Academy Opera.